 Are you wondering what food pairs well with Pinot Noir?
-This easy guide includes the best food pairings for different Pinot Noir styles so you can create the perfect wine match for every occasion.
+This handy Pinot Noir Food Pairing Guide includes the best food pairings for different Pinot Noir styles so you can create the perfect wine match for every occasion.

 Pinot Noir is one of the most food-friendly and versatile red wines – that’s why it is often called the perfect dinner guest.
 The elegant wine pairs well with fruity and earthy flavors, making it a great match for a variety of meat, seafood, and vegetables.
 Stuffed mushrooms, grilled salmon, and the classic Beef Bourguignon are just some popular Pinot Noir pairings.

 10 things you need to know about Pinot Noir